 Amateur Radio Station WJ1B

 Hi, I'm Harold Kramer, Amateur Radio Station WJ1B.
 I have been an Amateur Radio operator (ham) since 1962.
 My Novice call sign back then was KN1ZCK and I also held the call WA1JLY.
 Here are some of the other calls that I have used: WJ1B/KP2, J6/WJ1B, TI7/WJ1B, W1AW/1, W100AW, K2D, and W1Q.
-I am also the trustee for N1EPU the callsign of the KW Amateur Radio Club.
-I am worth 25 points for a VOTA contact.
+I am also the trustee for N1EPU, the callsign of the KW Amateur Radio Club.

 My Home Station: